Registration Info

 Event Schedule

-BrUMO 2025 is a two-day event with optional Friday night events, followed by a full-day tournament on Saturday.
-The Friday mini-events will be hosted by sponsors, Brown University student clubs, and the BrUMO team.
-All testing will take place on Saturday, with the tournament expected to run from 8:00 AM to 6:30 PM.
+BrUMO 2026 is a two-day event with optional Friday night events, followed by a full-day tournament on Saturday.
+The Friday mini-events will be hosted by the BrUMO team.
+All testing will take place on Saturday, with the tournament expected to run from 8:00 AM to 6:00 PM.
+In between the end of testing and the beginning of the awards ceremony, we will have sponsor events and professor talks.

 Below is our schedule, subject to minor adjustments: